oroinc/documentation/user_guide/activities_cont_requests.rst

   - Phone
   - Email

-  The field is be default filled with the *Email* option."
+  The field is by default filled with the *Email* option."
   "**Phone** and **Email**","Contact details related to the request.
 The values required by the *Preferred Contact Method* must be defined."
   "**Contact Reason**","Choose a contact reason from the drop-down to simplify the request analysis.
-The field is by default set to *Other*"
+The field is by default set to *Other*."
   "**Comment***","Actual text of the request.
 Must be filled."

 4. Click the button in the top right corner to save the request.